pailworkshop/pailworkshop.github.io/webinars.md

 Christopher Callahan: El Niño variability mediates 21st century growth effects of climate change

-In June, we will resume with the standard format: one webianr per month with an invited speaker.
+In June, we will resume with the standard format: one webinar per month with an invited speaker.